hastinbe/i3-volume/README.md

   -S <suffix>                 add suffix to symbolic icon names -y                          use dunstify (default: notify-send)

+Notification Features:
+  - Notifications show sink name when multiple sinks are available
+  - Port information is displayed in notifications when available
+  - Sink and port changes trigger enhanced notifications with context
+  - Set NOTIFICATION_GROUP=true in config to group volume change notifications (dunst only)

 Environment Variables:
   XOSD_PATH                   path to osd_cat
   HERBE_PATH                  path to herbe